amenafaruqi/UROP_2019/README.md

-UROP Project    return
+UROP Project
-24 June - 2 August 2019    return
+24 June - 2 August 2019
 Amena Faruqi

 - Please ensure that the Lightkurve package has been installed before running.